Terms and conditions

 4.2 Payment shall be made against invoice.
 The Customer is not entitled to refrain from payment under any circumstances, including delays or defects.
 If payment is delayed, default interest will accrue from the due date.
 The default interest shall amount to the main refinancing facility of the European Central Bank applicable from time to time plus eight percentage points.

-4.3 If it appears after the purchase that the Buyer's conduct or financial circumstances are such that there is reason to believe that he will not pay in full, the Supplier shall be entitled to suspend performance and withhold performance and to demand payment or security as a condition for resuming delivery.
-If the Supplier has already dispatched the Product and it appears that the situation with the Purchaser is as mentioned in the previous sentence, the Supplier shall be entitled to prevent the Product from being delivered to the Purchaser.
+4.3 If it appears after the purchase that the Buyer's behaviour or financial circumstances are such that there is reason to believe that he will not pay in full, the Supplier shall be entitled to suspend performance and withhold performance and to demand payment or security as a condition for resuming delivery.
+If the Supplier has already dispatched the Product and it appears that the situation with the Buyer is as mentioned in the previous sentence, the Supplier shall be entitled to prevent the Product from being delivered to the Buyer.

-4.4 The Supplier shall be entitled to terminate the Agreement in writing if all or part of the purchase price has not been paid three months after the due date.
+4.4 The Supplier has the right to terminate the Agreement in writing if all or part of the purchase price has not been paid three months after the due date.
 In such cases, the Supplier is entitled to compensation for the damage it suffers.
 However, the compensation shall not exceed the purchase price of the Product(s) under the Agreement, except for accrued default interest.

-5 Delivery and delivery time as well as limitation of liability
+5 Delivery and delivery time and limitation of liability

 5.3 If delivery is delayed due to circumstances that constitute grounds for exemption under clause 11.1 or due to the Buyer's act or omission, the delivery time shall be extended to the extent deemed reasonable under the circumstances.
 The delivery time shall also be extended even if the cause of the delay occurs after the expiry of the originally agreed delivery time.